 Ms. Nouri's work with Opera Colorado has included the productions of: La bohème, Falstaff, and the world premiere of Steal a Pencil for Me (by Gerald Cohen) in 2017-18; and La fanciulla del West in 2016.

-Iranian pianist, coach, and conductor, Sahar Nouri, has served as a member of the music staff at Houston Grand Opera, Dallas Opera, Opera Colorado, Opera North Carolina, Glimmerglass Festival, Opera in the Heights, Utah Opera, Aspen Opera Theatre, Steam Boat Springs Opera and Merola Opera.
+Previously, Ms. Nouri has been a member of the music staff at Houston Grand Opera, Dallas Opera, Opera North Carolina, Glimmerglass Festival, Opera in the Heights, Utah Opera, Aspen Opera Theatre, Opera Steamboat and Merola Opera.

-As a recitalist, Ms. Nouri has performed numerous concerts across the nation, most recently: with Matthew Polenzani at Denver Art Museum Gala, with Mane Galoyan at Musical Bridges Around the World in San Antonio, and with various Houston Grand Opera artists at the Reinzi Museum of Fine Arts in Houston.
+As a recitalist, Ms. Nouri has performed numerous concerts across the nation including: with Matthew Polenzani at Denver Art Museum Gala, with Mane Galoyan at Musical Bridges Around the World in San Antonio, and with Houston Grand Opera studio artists at the Reinzi Museum of Fine Arts in Houston.

 A multi-lingual coach, Ms. Nouri has completed several language courses in Europe (the Czech Republic, Italy, and Austria) and is frequently in demand as a language coach.
 She holds graduate degrees from of the University of Michigan, where she studied with Martin Katz, and from Arizona State University.